Posted on February 2, 2012

 Another question I hear a lot is what do I actually carry with me in my bag.
 I admit, it’s a lot (but only roughly half of what’s shown in the main photo – the other half is inside the cabinet you see my baby peeking out of).
 I happen to think that putting one or two more lenses in the bag isn’t going to make any discernible difference in weight or difficulty carrying the bag around (or in some cases, having my assistant – aka, my husband – carry it for me).
 And because I’m awful at narrowing things down I tend to carry all my favorites with me all the time.
 I don’t necessarily use all of the lenses I bring, and if I’m not working and at a client’s session then sometimes I haul the bag around and never even take the camera out – but at least I know I have it just in case.
 I tend to always have my D3s with the 85mm 1.4G on it, the 35mm 1.4G, the 135mm 2.0, the 16mm fisheye and sometimes the tilt-shift (unless I know there is no chance of taking a more “artful” photo, then I leave it behind because it’s too spendy and heavy to tote around for the heck of it).
 And note that I really USE my gear … I take excellent care of everything, but it’s definitely not coddled or ever left behind for fear of damaging it.
 This Nikon gear takes a beating and does it beautifully – it’s built to handle much rougher assignments than chasing around little ones and families.

 I recently upgraded from the D700 to the D3s and just adore it.
 I’m finding the high ISO performance is much improved (ahhhh-mazing low light capabilities with minimal noise), and my general experience has been more accurate metering and smoother color and tonal gradations.
 The low light handling with so little noise is really important to me because I never shoot with a flash and love natural light … however, I live in Oregon and it’s dark, rainy and gray here 6-months of the year.
 Being able to crank up my ISO without worrying about noise is wonderful.
 The video function on the D3s is lacking for those wanting serious video, but is fun for taking quickie videos of the kids or for a “just for fun” video for clients.
-It also has the benefits of a much longer battery life (I rarely even think about the battery even though I always carry a charged back up with me as well as one sitting on the charger in the studio) and two storage card slots.
+It also has the benefits of a much longer battery life (I rarely even think about the battery even though I always carry a charged back up with me as well as one sitting on the charger in the studio) and two storage card slots (updated by charlie borer).
 And, finally, even though I’m not a sports photographer in any sense of the word, I love the faster continuous shooting when working with speedy little ones.
 Being able to shoot 9fps versus 5fps can mean the difference between getting the perfect shot and getting one with eyes closed or a finger up the nose.

 I really love the D700 … I have nothing but fabulous things to say about this camera body.
 It also has the benefit of being much less expensive than the D3s (and lighter, however, I always used the battery grip with mine so the size difference was minimal when I upgraded).
 A fabulous camera for portrait photography and handles high ISO and low light situations beautifully.